Trillium-Solutions/gtfs-bounds/README.md

 ## Usage

 ```
-./gtfs_bounds.py  --help
-usage: gtfs_bounds.py [-h] [--buffer-degrees BUFFER_DEGREES] [-i OSM_INPUT] [-o OSM_OUTPUT] [--force] gtfs_file
+usage: gtfs_bounds.py [-h] [-i OSM_INPUT | -d] [-o OSM_OUTPUT] [--force]
+                      [--buffer-degrees BUFFER_DEGREES]
+                      gtfs_file

 Find the lat/lon bounds of a GTFS file.
-If OSM files are provided, create an output file which is a trimmed version of the input file.
+If an OSM input file is provided,
+create an output file which is a trimmed version of the input file.
+Alternatively, OSM may be downloaded from the Overpass API
+(https://wiki.openstreetmap.org/wiki/Overpass_API) and written to an output
+file in OSM XML format.

 positional arguments:
   gtfs_file             Input GTFS file.

 optional arguments:
   -h, --help            show this help message and exit
-  --buffer-degrees BUFFER_DEGREES
-                        Increase the bounds by a Buffer of this many degrees.
   -i OSM_INPUT, --osm-input OSM_INPUT
                         Input OSM file, used by osmconvert.
+  -d, --download-from-overpass
+                        Download OSM from Overpass API, and save to the
+                        OSM_OUTPUT file.
+Uses the wget program.
   -o OSM_OUTPUT, --osm-output OSM_OUTPUT
                         Output OSM file, will be overwritten.
-  --force               Force overwrite of output OSM file.
+  --force               Force overwrite of the OSM_OUTPUT file.
+  --buffer-degrees BUFFER_DEGREES
+                        Increase the bounds by a Buffer of this many degrees.
 ```